angelddaz/de-devtools/README.md

 # Data Engineering DevTools
-This project's main focus is complete automation of Data Engineering tool Deployment.
+This project's main focus is complete automation of Data Engineering (DE) tool Deployment.

-Instead of spending frustrating hours on tool installation, config, and deployment, you can close this repos and run it.
+Instead of spending frustrating hours on tool installation, config, and deployment, you can clone this repos and run it.
 This repos allows you to be five commands away from writing ELT code with a modern Data Infrastructure tool stack.

+This repository leverages Ansible's Declarative Infrastructure as Code (IaC) to install and deploy DE tools.

-## Tool Focus
+### Tool Focus
 * Operating System: Ubuntu 18.04
 * Languages
     * Python 3